Monasterevin: Early Modern Era

-Modern Age
+Modern times

-The 19th century was marked by further improvements to the town infrastructure including the building of a new Town Bridge in 1832 and the arrival of the railway.
+The 19th century was marked by further improvements to the town infrastructure, including the building of a new Town Bridge in 1832 and the arrival of the railway.
 The area was largely unaffected by the widespread mass evictions of the era, the Droghedas being generally regarded as good landlords.
 An aqueduct built in 1826 carries the Grand Canal over the River Barrow, preceded by a lift drawbridge where the R424 main road crosses the Barrowline branch of the Grand Canal, the only such main road bridge to do so on the Grand Canal.
-Monasterevin is noted for its unusually high number of bridges in such a small semi-rural area, earning it the name of Venice of Ireland.
-The Great Famines of the 1840s also left the area relatively un-ravaged.
+Monasterevin is noted for its unusually high number of bridges in such a small semi-rural area, earning it the name of the Venice of Ireland.
+The Great Famines of the 1840s also left the area relatively unscathed.

 The poet Gerard Manley Hopkins visited the town on seven occasions.

+In late May 2017, Monasterevin made the national news.
+Local people in the town on a Friday afternoon used social media to form a mob and ran a civil servant out of the town.

 Birth of motor racing

 On 2 July 1903, the Gordon Bennett Cup ran through Monsterevin.
 It was the first international motor race to be held in either Ireland or Great Britain.
 The Automobile Club of Great Britain and Ireland wanted the race to be hosted in Britain or Ireland, and Ireland was suggested as the venue because racing was illegal on British public roads.
 After some lobbying, Kildare was chosen, partly because the straightness of the roads was seen as a safety benefit.
-As a compliment to Ireland, the British team chose to race in Shamrock green which thus became known as British racing green.
+As a compliment to Ireland, the British team chose to race in Shamrock green, which thus became known as British racing green.
 The route consisted of several loops of a circuit that passed-through Kilcullen, Kildare, Monasterevin, Stradbally, Athy, Castledermot, and Carlow.
-The race started at the Ballyshannon cross-roads near Calverstown.
+The race started at the Ballyshannon crossroads near Calverstown.
 The 328 mi race was won by the Belgian Camille Jenatzy, driving a Mercedes.